conxtor/traefik-letsencrypt-portainerCE-docker-setup/README.md

 # Setup a server with Docker, Traefik Load Balancer / Reverse Proxy with automatic HTTPS with Letsencrypt and Portainer to manage your workloads easily.
 # Designed to work WITHOUT Docker Swarm.
-### Stack monitoring: work in progress
+### For monitoring, see my repo https://github.com/conxtor/docker-monitoring (work in progress)

-# Traefik and Portainer installation ready, Monitoring work in progress!
+## Traefik and Portainer installation ready.

 For some time, I have been investigating different options for managing multiple services and applications on my host on the Internet.